6th, Jan 1877.

 Child fatally scalded at Tranmere

-An inquest was held yesterday at the Beehive public house, Tramere, before Mr H. CHURTON, coroner on the body of Samuel LIVINGSTON, aged 3, son of Peter LIVINGSTON, of Chapel Place, Higher Tranmere.
+An inquest was held yesterday at the Beehive public house, Tranmere, before Mr H. CHURTON, coroner on the body of Samuel LIVINGSTON, aged 3, son of Peter LIVINGSTON, of Chapel Place, Higher Tranmere.
 On Sunday the deceased whilst playing with some other children belonging to the house, fell into a pan mug of hot water, which had just been filled off the fire by his sister.
 The child was very badly scalded and death ensued on Monday.
 A verdict of, "Accidentally scalded." was returned.

 Liverpool Mercury July 2nd, 1877